sid-rp/ego_point_trackig/README.md

 This repository contains the implementation of a point tracking system for egocentric videos using Foundational Models like DINOv2 and CroCov2.

-## Data Preparation

-Our model is trained on two types of data:

 ## EgoPoints Dataset

 The EgoPoints dataset can be downloaded online [here](https://ahmaddarkhalil.github.io/EgoPoints/index.html#sec7).
 This provides a robust foundation of tracked points in egocentric sequences.